jyyulab/NetBID/docs/docs/driver_estimation/driver_estimation.md

 ```

 The main purpose of this step is to get significantly differentiated expression (DE) and activity (DA) for all possible drivers between a specific process.
+For the RNASeq dataset, user could choose to use the DE output from DESeq2 but need to be attention about the column names (e.g pvalue) and prepare one column of `Z-statistics` in the following functions.
 Here, NetBID2 provides two functions `getDE.BID.2G()` and `getDE.limma.2G()` to assist the analysis between two groups (`G1` Vs. `G0`).
 User only need to get the sample list for `G1` and `G0` and specificy the name of `G1_name` and `G0_name` to use these two functions.
 `getDE.BID.2G()` will use the bayesian inference strategy to get the DE and DA, if user choose `method='Bayesian'`, the calculation will take more time compared with `method='MLE'`.